More pages in this section

-Registrars who commence their training on the AGPT program in a hospital post in 2020 (RACGP mandatory hospital terms or ACRRM core clinical training), will not be allocated to a training region.
+Registrars who commence their training on the AGPT program in a hospital post (RACGP mandatory hospital terms or ACRRM core generalist training), will not be allocated to a training region.
 Instead, they will participate in the placements process as outlined above.

 Once a registrar is allocated to a training region, the regional team will make contact with them to allocate two suitable training posts to interview at (if two are available at that time).
-Following the interview/s the training post will decide whether or not to offer the registrar a placement.
+Following their placement interview/s the training post decides whether to offer the registrar a placement.
 Registrars can choose to accept or decline an offer.
 Following this process, if there are no suitable available training posts in the allocated region, registrars will be offered interviews in other regions of JCU.

 Contact email@example.com for more information.